2ndSightLab/ai-tracker/assessing-degredation.md

 > Fifteen runs: 2.5, 2.8, 2.9, 2.3, 2.5, 3.0, 2.5, 2.3, 2.2, 2.3, 2.4, 2.7, 2.7, 2.6, 2.4s.

+There is differnet infrasturcture used for custom agnets apparently.
+Get completely different timing results.
+With help of Google AI pinpointed telemnetry.

+Disabling telemnentry seems to help.

 ## Notes: